 The AAFP has created two free tools to help members get comfortable assimilating the new codes into their billing processes.

-The first tool, a frequently-asked-questions (FAQ) document(2 page PDF) provides concise answers to 21 basic questions about the new codes.
+The first tool, a frequently-asked-questions (FAQ) document(0 bytes) provides concise answers to 21 basic questions about the new codes.
 For example, the FAQ sorts out

 - when to use TCM code 99495 versus 99496,

 - coverage of services delivered in a manner other than face-to-face,

 - expected payment for each code,

 - specific time elements associated with the new codes, and